Kray-G/kcs/README.md

 ### Architecture

-Here is the basic block diagram of KCCI.
+Here is the basic block diagram of KCS.

 ```
 +-----------------------------------------------------------+